mjhoffm2/ReactTrainingTutorial/Part-6-%2D-Setting-up-UI-with-.NET-Core-instead-of-Node.md

 Before creating the profile, I recommend clicking the 'Advanced...' button and applying the following settings:
 ![image.png](/.attachments/image-a5f206d1-3e2d-41f0-a474-7e95f4431c4f.png)
+Doing a self-contained deployment is not optimal, but it reduces the number of things that could go wrong with the deployment.

 When you finish creating the profile, you should see something like this:
 ![image.png](/.attachments/image-ebf764e1-024a-4d3a-aa26-79ac0ef3b570.png)